edayot/ItemIO/README.md

 Also you need to execute as the container on placement ``function #itemio:calls/container/init``

-You can configure the input/output feature in there entity data the path is :
+You can configure the input/output feature in their entity data, the path is :

 - For makers : ``data.itemio.ioconfig``
 - For item_frames : ``Item.tag.itemio.ioconfig``